-hospital's pediatric case-mix, the discharges are sorted by hospital, DRG, and a random number within each DRG.
-Systematic random sampling is used to select 10% of uncomplicated inhospital births and 80% of other pediatric cases from each frame hospital.
+pediatric discharges are stratified by uncomplicated in-hospital birth, complicated in-hospital birth, and all other pediatric cases.
+To further ensure an accurate representation of each hospital's pediatric case-mix, the discharges are sorted by hospital, DRG, and a random number within each DRG.
+Systematic random sampling is used to select 10% of uncomplicated in-hospital births and 80% of other pediatric cases from each frame hospital.

 To obtain national estimates, discharge weights are developed using the American Hospital Association (AHA) universe of community, non-rehabilitation hospitals as the standard.
-For the weights, hospitals are post-stratified on six characteristics contained in the AHA hospital files-ownership/control, bed size, teaching status, rural/urban location, and U.S. region, with the addition of a stratum for freestanding children's hospitals.
+For the weights, hospitals are post-stratified on six characteristics contained in the AHA hospital files-ownership/control, bed size, teaching status, rural/urban location, U.S. region, and a stratum for freestanding children's hospitals.
 To create weights, if there were fewer than two frame hospitals, 30 uncomplicated births, 30 complicated births, and 30 non-birth pediatric discharges sampled in a stratum, that stratum is combined with an "adjacent" stratum containing hospitals with similar characteristics.
 Discharge weights are created by stratum in proportion to the number of AHA newborns for newborn discharges and in proportion to the total number of (non-newborn) AHA discharges for non-newborn discharges.

-Detailed information on the design of the KID prior to 2006 is available in the year-specific special reports on Design of the Kids' Inpatient Database found on the HCUP-US Web site (http://hcup-us.ahrq.gov/db/nation/kid/kidrelatedreports.jsp).
+Detailed information on the design of the KID prior to 2006 is available in the year-specific special reports on Design of the Kids' Inpatient Database found on the HCUP-US Web site (www.hcup-us.ahrq.gov/db/nation/kid/kidrelatedreports.jsp).
 Starting with the 2006 KID, the information on the design of the KID was incorporated into this report, which describes the KID sample and weights, summarizes the contents of the KID, and discusses data analysis issues.
 This document highlights cumulative information for all previous KID releases to provide a longitudinal view of the database.
 Over time, we have enhanced the nationwide representation of the sample by incorporating data from additional HCUP State Partners.

 KID data sets are currently available for multiple years.
-See Table 3 of Appendix I for a summary of KID releases.
 Each release of the KID includes:

-- Data in fixed-width ASCII format on DVD or CD-ROM (prior to 2009). - 2 million to 3 million pediatric inpatient records per year. - 2,500 to 4,100 hospitals per year (all SID hospitals with pediatric discharges). - Discharge-level weights to calculate national estimates. - Hospital File with hospital characteristics. - KID Documentation and tools including file specifications, programming source code for loading ASCII data into SAS and SPSS, and value labels.
+- Data in fixed-width ASCII format - 2 million to 3 million pediatric inpatient records per year - 2,500 to 4,200 hospitals per year (all SID hospitals with pediatric discharges - Discharge-level weights to calculate national estimates - Hospital File with hospital characteristics - KID Documentation and tools including file specifications, programming source code for loading ASCII data into SAS and SPSS, and value labels.
 Beginning in 2006, code is also provided for loading the KID ASCII file into Stata.